Teeth Grinding Claremont, CA

 Signs you may be grinding your teeth include:

-The Biological Approach To Treating Bruxism
+The Holistic Approach To Treating Bruxism

 Most patients grind their teeth while they sleep, making bruxism difficult to diagnose.
 Many patients go years without treatment and develop everyday discomfort in the face, neck, and shoulders.
 Some find relief from over-the-counter pain medication, but this is only temporary and provides little relief.